CiscoDevNet/terraform-provider-aci/website/docs/d/autonomous_system_profile.html.markdown

 # aci_autonomous_system_profile #
 Data source for ACI Autonomous System Profile
-<b>Note: This resource is supported in Cloud APIC only.
+<b>Note: This resource is supported in Cloud Network Controller only.

 ## Example Usage ##